 We may require you to authenticate any instruction relating to your account (i.e. give us the information that we need to be sure that it’s you giving us the instruction, such as submitting your correct log-in information – this could include your e-mail address and password) and otherwise successfully log into your PayPal account to provide to us your instruction.

-You must keep your postal address, email address and other contact information current in your PayPal account profile.
+You must keep your postal address, email address, phone number of a phone to which you are the primary user and other contact information current in your PayPal account profile.

 You may expressly grant, remove and manage permissions for some third parties to take certain actions on your behalf.
 In some cases you can do this when logged into your account – in other cases you can do this directly with the third party.
 You acknowledge that if you grant permission for a third party to take actions on your behalf, we may disclose certain information about your Account to this third party.